-When you run a takeaway, your profit margins can often be tight, so one of your main aims will be attracting new customers and making sure they come back next time they want to indulge in take out.
+When you run takeaway businesses, your profit margins can often be tight, so one of your main aims will be attracting new customers and making sure they come back next time they want to indulge in take out.
 So, what can you do to ensure that you help your business when it comes to cutting costs?
 There are a few simple tips that you can follow to help you save money and keep your business running smoothly.

 Every order you have will need to be boxed up as well as put into a carrier bag.
 As this is a guaranteed expenditure you should make sure that you should always look for the best deals.
 Buying your packaging supplies in bulk you will be sure to save money.
 Research the best offers online and compare them to cash and carry prices.